-- 1. Sphygmomanometer.

-- 2. A lymph node is speicalised structure in lymphatic vessel concerned with the filtration of foreign bodies by the lymphocytes.

-- 3. QRS waves denotes ventricular contraction of heart which may be normal or abnormal.

-- 4. Carbonic anhydrase.
+- 3. (a) QRS waves denotes ventricular contraction - 4. (c) Carbonic anhydrase.

 - 5. The kind of blood circulation that is concerned with the supply of oxygenated blood from the left ventrical to all body parts and return of oxygenated blood to the right atrium of heart.

 - 6. Interstitial fluid and blood plasma.

 - 7. Afferent blood vessel.

 - 8. Noradrenalin.

 - 9. Hepatic portal vein.

 - 10. A regular sequence of three events (i) auricular systole (ii) ventricular systole and (iii) Joint diastole during the completion of one heart beat.

 - 11. Haemoglobin.

 - 12. The person suffering from haemophilia lacks clotting factors in blood, which result the defective clotting mechanism.
 In case of injury the person is at a risk of blood loss.